rubychi/tabata-timer/README.md

 ## Features

-* Set up your own tabata workout, including:
+* Set up your own tabata workout, including

   * Number of exercises in total
   * Number of sets per exercise